th2-net/th2-read-log/README.md

 ##### Reader configuration

 + logDirectory - the directory to watch files
++ defaultAliasGroup - the default group that will be used for all aliases if group for alias is not overridden
 + aliases - the mapping between alias and files that correspond to that alias
     + pathFilter - filter for files that correspond to that alias
+    + aliasGroup - the group name that will be used for the alias.
+      Use `aliasGroup: null` or empty definition like `aliasGroup:` if you don't want to use group for alias
     + regexp - the regular expression to extract data from the source lines
     + directionRegexps - the map from direction to regexp to determine the direction for source line.
       If the line does not match this pattern it will be skipped for this direction.